Ali Atienza: Personal profile

+Political career

 In 2007, he ran for mayor of Manila but lost to a veteran mayor, Alfredo Lim.
 On November 30, 2010, he was inaugurated as a barangay captain of a barangay in San Andres, Manila after winning the barangay elections.

-In 2013, he became the topnotching councilor in the fifth district of Manila garnering almost 80,000 votes.
+In 2013, he became the top-notch councilor in the fifth district of Manila garnering almost 80,000 votes.
 He is considered a voice of the people with his stand on two major issues.
 First, with his fight against the Manila Bay reclamation and second for his firm stand against the 300% tax increase that the city council has approved.

 In 2016, Atienza ran for Vice Mayor as the running mate of congressman Amado Bagatsing and later of former Mayor Alfredo Lim.
 However, he lost the race to Honey Lacuna.

-Ali graduated in 2016 from National University of Singapore under the School of public policy in their Senior Management Programme.
+Ali graduated in 2016 from National University of Singapore under the School of Public Policy in their Senior Management Programme.
 Atienza ran for congressman of the fifth district of Manila in 2019 but lost to incumbent Cristal Bagatsing.

-He was appointed on December 4, 2020, as Undersecretary for Government Digital Broadcast Television and the Digitization of the Entertainment Industry Sector in Department of Information and Communications Technology.
+On December 4, 2020, he was appointed Undersecretary for Government Digital Broadcast Television and the Digitization of the Entertainment Industry Sector in Department of Information and Communications Technology.
+He later headed Education, Ease of Doing Business, PWD, Senior Citizens, and Emerging Technologies in the Department.

+Currently, he is holding the position of acting board member of the Food Terminal Incorporated.